 Next up is an impressive Coronet Consort presently owned by an old mate Bernie from the West of England.
 He acquired this machine as part of a job lot from a man who used to make grandfather clocks.
 You can see why the Consort and certain attachments would be ideal for this.

 Bernie sold me my first Coronet Major several years ago and we remained in touch as we share the same love of quality machinery.
-Not that we want to get married or anything.
+Not that we want to pick out curtains or anything.
 Now I don't think my pictures really do it justice but here goes.

 From right to left, saddle and banjo, mortising attachment, belt sander and saw table.
 Note the long bed fitted to this Consort to allow woodturning, the short bed is in the foreground.